ga-wdi-boston/js-modules-study/study.md

   };
 })(someValue, someFunction);

-// How would you use myModule?
+// I would most likely use myModule to transform the argument that is given
+// (besides the callback, transform)
 ```

 From outside, we can't access the variable `value` inside the module.
 This is